craicic/p10-library/README.md

 ## Changelog

+##### 1.0.1 - 14 Dec 2019

+Address a bug where a user could extend a loan while out-of-date.

 ##### 1.0.0 - 11 Dec 2019

 All components are in version 1.0.0

 ## Upcoming Version

-##### 1.0.1

-Will address a bug listed below.

 ##### 1.1.0

 Will provide an advanced booking system.

-## Known bug

-A user can extend a loan while out-of-date.
-[Web service](https://github.com/xxjokerx/p10-library-service) has a dedicated branch to address it.
-Fixed component will be release in version 1.0.1